Sophia Chichester: Biography

-Sophia Catherine Ford was born in London on 7 August 1795, the fifth of eight children, to Sir Francis Ford (1758–1801) and Mary (née Anson; 1763–1837).
+Sophia Catherine Ford was born in London on 7 August 1795, the fifth of eight children, to Sir Francis Ford (1758–1801) and Mary (1763–1837).
 Her father owned estates and slaves in Barbados.
 He was appointed a baronet in 1793 after being elected to parliament for Newcastle under Lyme.
 Her mother, was the daughter of George Anson of Shugborough, Staffordshire, and Mary, the daughter of the first Lord Vernon.
 Following her father's death in 1801, the children's uncle, Thomas Anson, who became a viscount in 1806, assumed guardianship of the Ford children.

 In 1822, she married Colonel John Palmer Chichester (1769–1823), who owned the Arlington Court estate in north Devon.
 Her husband died the following year, leaving Sophia wealthy and independent.
 She joined her sister, Georgina Welch, at Ebworth Park, an estate owned by Georgina's husband.
 Together, and in accordance with their financial means, the women were able to exercise significantly more agency than many at the time.

 Georgina was separated from her husband, and a shared dissatisfaction with the existing marriage laws was a driving force behind both women's unorthodoxy.
 The sisters "began to cultivate unorthodox prophets, preachers, and political subversives, protecting their privacy while dispensing gifts of money by letter."
 Mystic and reformer James Pierrepont Greaves became close to Sophia and Georgina, and was a guest at Ebworth Park.
 Sophia gave Greaves £100 a year, and supported Alcott House, the utopian community he had founded in 1838.
 She remained a major benefactor of the community until her death in 1847.